joannakl/cs102/projects/project2.markdown

 __Matching results display:__
-If the query entered by the user matches one or more DataSet, the information  should be displayed in the following format:
+If the query entered by the user matches one or more place, the information  should be displayed in the following format:

 ```
-DATE
-NAME
-DESCRIPTION
-LINKS
+NAME, CLASS
+COUNTY, STATE
+LATITUDE, LONGITUDE, ELEVATION

 -----
 ```

 All the words in uppercase letters are place-holders for the actual values from the data set.
+The elevation should be specified in feet (not meters).

-If date is missing from the data set, it should be skipped in the result.
+If latitude, longitude or elevation are missing, they should be left blank in the above output.

 The output should contain a single blank line, followed by a line with five dashes, `-----`, after each result.
 This will visually separate the results for improved readability.